vabharath2007-wq/Module-3/Strings:Palindrome Check (Without Built-in Functions).md

 # Strings-Palindrome Check in Python (Without Built-in Functions)

 ## 🎯 Aim
-To write a Python program to check whether the string `"google"` is a **palindrome** or not, without using built-in palindrome checking functions.
+Complete the  python program to check whether an entered string is a palindrome or not without using built-in functions Available in Python

 ## 🧠 Algorithm
-1. Assign the string `"google"` to a variable.
+1. get user input and assign it to a variable.
 2. Reverse the string manually using slicing (`[::-1]`).
 3. Compare the original string with the reversed string.
    - If they are equal, print that the string is a palindrome.